bet4a/d3wiki/API-Reference.md

 > [Wiki](Home) ▸ **API Reference**

 Everything in D3 is scoped under the `d3` namespace.
-D3 does not introduce anything else in the global namespace, with the exception of two polyfills for nonstandard browsers: [[Date.now|https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Date/now]] and [[Object.create|https://developer.mozilla.org/en/JavaScript/Reference/Global_Objects/Object/create]].

 D3 uses [[semantic versioning|http://semver.org]].
 You can find the current version of D3 as `d3.version`.

 ## [d3 (core)](Core)